dumky/blog/content/2015/08/perfect-competition.md

 Artificial definition of market.
 Everything competes for consumer dollars.
 Static view.

+Rothbard on the definition of the market.
+Bono as restricting his supply (enjoying leisure).

 Only one assumption of the PC model still stands, open entry to the market.
 This is the main way to improve benefits to the consumer, as Shapiro expounds in chapter X and Rothbard and Mises have also established before him.

 I'll quote Shapiro's final remark: